5 Queries

 Open the database.

-Add table Customers to the query window and then click Close.
+Add the Customers table to the query window.

-Check the output of the query with the Datasheet View.
+Check the output of the query by switching to Datasheet View.

 Save the query with the name Customers Friesland.